 UNSW medical students are taught clinical medicine in a wide array of hospital and community practice settings.
 There are four metropolitan clinical schools based at large teaching hospitals, an expanding Rural Clinical School, as well as the School of Psychiatry and the School of Women’s and Children’s Health.
 The School of Public Health and Community Medicine is responsible for general practice teaching and placements.
 GPs also teach in the hospital environment; please contact the Clinical School if you are interested in doing this.

-Support for clinical teachers
+Support & training for clinical teachers

 How do I get feedback on my teaching?